 Jamie Sarafan

-Jamie Sarafan is a historian of American religion, specializing on evangelicalism, gender, and religious innovation in the nineteenth and early twentieth centuries.
+Jamie Sarafan is a historian of American religion, specializing in evangelicalism, gender, and religious innovation in the nineteenth and early twentieth centuries.

-I received two Master's Degrees in History and Religious Studies in 2021 from the University of Colorado Boulder.
-My current research examines the early Pentecostal serpent handling movement and the first generation of the Church of God, recovering the role of women in shaping the practice.
+I am excited to return to the University of Colorado Boulder in the Fall of 2026 as a PhD student in the History Department.
+My research examines the early Pentecostal serpent-handling movement and the first generation of the Church of God, recovering the role of women in shaping the practice.
 I am also developing new research at the intersection of religion and environmental history, exploring how outdoor religious practices, particularly camping and revival culture, reshaped American evangelical life.

 Research